johnbburk/grouper/README.md

 # Grouper

-A tool for creating optimized student groups based on pairing history.
+A local-first tool for creating optimized student groups based on pairing history.

+## Features
+- Create random groups of students
+- Track how often students work together
+- Optimize groups based on pairing history
+- Store all data locally

-## Prerequisites
+## Quick Start

-- Node.js (v16 or higher)
+1. Install Node.js (v16 or higher) from https://nodejs.org/
-- MySQL (v8.0 or higher)

-## Setup Instructions

-1. Install MySQL:
-   - Mac: `brew install mysql`
-   - Windows: Download MySQL Installer from mysql.com
-   - Linux: `sudo apt install mysql-server`

-2. Start MySQL:
-   - Mac: `brew services start mysql`
-   - Windows: MySQL starts automatically as a service
-   - Linux: `sudo systemctl start mysql`

-3. Create the database:
+2. Download and unzip this project

+3. Open a terminal in the project folder and run: